the123alex/study-project/README.md

 # study-project
-Weather by autolocation or city
+Weather by current location or selected city